aralsto/Pi_in_the_Sky/README.md

 expanded on in the Solidworks section.
 The basic gist is that when I used the mounts I made for the accelerometer, it spun too much and gave innacurate readings because of it.
 The final change in the project was that I was initially going to have it record the data from each flight, but I decided against that as in testing I had already seen the data and it really isn't interesting.
 If I ever wish to have the data, it's an easy addition, but I don't see value in using processing power to record it every time.

+### Solidworks
+[Here](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Images/Mount.PNG) is an image of the one solidworks part used in the project, a small mount that holds together the pi, the battery, and the accelerometer.